 On November 25, 1940, the tank company was federalized as B Company, 192nd Tank Battalion.
 One group of 17 soldiers left Maywood on Wednesday, November 27 at 7:00 A.M. in a convoy of one command car (or jeep), two trucks carrying supplies, and three private cars owned by members of the company.
 The trip was not easy since for 120 miles the road was covered in ice which cleared up near Indianapolis.
 They had dinner and spent the night at Ft.
 Benjamin Harris in Indianapolis.
 After showering and getting cleaned up, they continued the trip.
 As they got closer to Ft.
 Knox. the weather got warmer and the snow disappeared.
 During the trip one of the main topics was were they going live in tents or barracks.
 They reached the base late in the day on Thursday and found they were housed in barracks for the night.
 After the first night, they lived in tents.

 Most of the soldiers made the trip to Ft.
 Knox by train on Thursday, November 28.
-From their armory, the soldiers marched west on Madison Street to Fifth Avenue, in Maywood, and then north to the Chicago & Northwestern train station.
+They marched down Madison Street to Fifth Avenue in Maywood and then north to the Chicago and Northwestern train station.
 In B Company’s case, they rode on the same train as A Company from Janesville, Wisconsin.
-In Chicago, the train switched onto the tracks of the Illinois Central Railroad which took them to Ft.
+In Chicago, the train was switched onto the tracks of the Monon Railroad and they rode the train to Louisville where the cars were transferred to the Illinois Central Railroad which took them to Ft.
 Knox.
 Once at the fort they were met by Army trucks at the station which took them to the fort where they reunited with the men who drove.
 The soldiers lived in six-man tents which had stoves for heat since they were assigned to a newly opened area of the fort and their barracks were not finished.

 The soldiers spent the first six weeks in primary training.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; weeks 7, 8, and 9 were spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.